Reddy9949/BookShelf/README.md

 ## Features

 - **Book Search Page**: Users can search for books in real-time and see the results displayed as cards.
-- **Personal Bookshelf Page**: Users can add books to their bookshelf from the search results and view or remove them on the bookshelf page.
+- **Personal Bookshelf**: Users can add books to their bookshelf from the search results and view or remove them on the bookshelf page.

 ## Prerequisites